 Note: Until the current IC year there were no 'Pro Heroes'.
 Vigilantes have to undergo a governmental competency exam to earn their title and become the worlds first official Heroes.
 Prior to this, there were just Vigilantes and Villains.
 Only vigilantes specifically handpicked by the government were given this privilege.

-Villains Villains are people who actively use their quirks to commit large scale crimes and endanger the lives of Heroes and Civilians alike.
-Villains were the first group labelled by the public, as Vigilantism is still illegal and frowned upon.
-The more crimes the Villains committed, the [old] individuals who use their quirks to commit crimes, disturbing the public order and endangering lives in the process.
-Villains are the first group to be introduce to society with the advent of quirks as both vigilantes and heroes began appearing only after villainy had become a regular occurrence.
-Much like heroes villains tend to have a villain name and a costume associated with them.
-Many villains also tend to completely conceal their faces and identity with masks and similar accessories in order to be able to still lead a normal civilian life despite their criminal activities.
+Many villains tend to completely conceal their faces and identity with masks and similar accessories in order to be able to lead normal civilian lifes, despite their criminal activities.
 While heroes all have the goal to uphold the law and protect society, the motivations of villains can often be far more varied.
 Some fight for money and personal gain, others are motivated by revenge and hatred, while some attempt to change society trough acts of terrorism or aspire to other similarly abstract goals.
 Because of this, villains are not a cohesive uniform group and conflict between villains are relatively commonplace.

-However, Pro Heroes and reputable civilians can teach "guest classes" in UA with sponsorship from an current teacher at any time, even before meeting the requirements to become a teacher themself.
+However, Pro Heroes and reputable civilians can teach "guest classes" in UA with sponsorship from a current teacher at any time, even before meeting the requirements to become a teacher themselves.
 This means you can work with the player of a teacher to design a class thread, or with any of TPs storytellers or staff!

 Sidekicks As a sidekick you are allowed to participate in any events a Pro-hero is capable of participating in.
 However, any actions you take reflect on the Pro Hero you are being tutored under.
 Therefore any misconduct will result in your mentor being punished for your actions, and they will no doubt let you know.
 If at any point you are removed as one heroes Side-Kick, you may join another if they accept you.

-Vigilantés Vigilantes are individuals who use their quirks to combat villains and crime, without operating within the confines of the law themselves.
-Vigilantes emerged as a direct response to the first villains, and although many of them made the transition to heroes, vigilantes are still a part of society to this day.
-Much like villains they tend to incorporate face concealing masks into their costumes as their crime fighting activities are illegal and they face similar consequences as villains for exposing their identity.
+Much like villains, they tend to incorporate face masks into their costumes as they fight crime so that they may continue to lead normal lives.
 While many of their acts are considered crimes, they differ from villains because they only commit crimes in order to directly combat other crimes.
 Their goals are in line with the goals of heroes, but they lack the licence and authority to legally pursue those goals.
 This means that vigilantes balance on the line diving heroes and villains and it is possible for them to slip into either of the two other groups depending on their actions and the choices they make.